Emegua/aiohttp-simple-chat/README.md

 A simple chatting app built based on aiohttp framework that has only one common chatting group.

 The app is build with minimal functionality.
 It won't save any messages to the database.
 It was built to be used in a setting in which secret messages are meant to be exchanged between one group of people.
 Because of that I only used the websockets for purpose of excahnging multiple messages between the clients, and other libraries including databases were not used.
 ## Demo
 ![Demo](./Img/demo.png)
 ### Functionality
 - Each client can provide there names to the server at the start of the chat
 - To prevent confusion, I used a color codded printing formatting
+- Client can leave the chat anytime by typing 'exit'
 ## Installation
 - Clone the repository.
 ```angular2html